biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 #### 6. Prevotella copri

-Prevotella copri is another intestinal microbe, but unlike some of the others discussed here, it doesn’t have any known or presumed roles in maintaining human health.
+Prevotella copri is another intestinal microbe, but unlike some of the others discussed here, it doesn't have any known or presumed roles in maintaining human health.
 In fact, the opposite appears to be the case.
 P. copri is most famous for its alleged connection to rheumatoid arthritis, an accusation that was first presented in 2013 when a research group found that P. copri was